Skip to content ↓

 Intent

 Computing at Riverside aims to equip children with the tools needed in an increasingly technological world.
 Children are able to develop their understanding of software, programming and online safety to be responsible and knowledgeable users of technology in its many formats.
+Their knowledge and skills will develop and build overtime.
 They will leave Riverside with a solid foundation of skills, ready for further learning at KS3.

 Implementation

 Computing is often taught discretely due to the types of skills being learned; however, we do try to weave it into other areas of the curriculum where possible.
+We follow the Purple Mash curriculum which builds knowledge and skills overtime.
 We have a strong focus on the use of computer programming, and this progresses from basic algorithms using turtle logo up to complex algorithms to create games and animated stories using ‘Scratch’ and ‘Kodu’.
 We continue to have a strong emphasis on ICT skills and help the children to secure their understanding of software that they will use as they develop and grow.
 This ranges from word processing tools to creating spreadsheets.
 A real strength in our implementation of this subject is our online safety.
 We teach this discretely in class and hold termly assemblies that help our children to become confident and safe when accessing digital tools.

 Impact